 Air Force ROTC

 Students can also enroll in the Air Force ROTC program at Rensselaer Polytechnic Institute through the Hudson-Mohawk Association of Colleges and Universities’ Cross-Registration Program.
-Students should contact the Air Force military science department at RPI for precise information regarding course content, sequencing, and summer expectations.
-The procedure for obtaining University approval for enrollment in Air Force ROTC courses is the same as for any other cross-registration enrollment except that a faculty adviser’s approval is not required for an ROTC course.
+Students should contact the Department of Air & Space Studies at RPI for precise information regarding course content, sequencing, and summer expectations.
+The procedure for obtaining University approval for enrollment in Air Force ROTC courses is the same as for any other cross-registration enrollment.
 No more than a total of 12 ROTC credits may be counted toward a student’s graduation.